KHALL3891/osticket-postinstall/README.md

 </p>
 <p>
-Once the Osticket software is installed and ready to use, you will need to configure Roles, Teams, Departments, Users and etc. You will also assign permissions and access to users using Administrative settings.
+Once the Osticket software is installed and ready to use, you will need to configure Roles, Teams, Departments, Users and etc. You will also assign permissions and access to users using administrative settings.
 </p>
 <br />